Servicing the Software Industry (SaaS)

 About the Author(s)

-Kyle C. Murphy, MBA, is currently the EVP/CFO of VantageILM, an early-stage, venture-funded SaaS company located in Pasadena, California, that serves the finance industry.
+Murphy, DBA, MBA, is currently the EVP/CFO of VantageILM, an early-stage, venture-funded SaaS company located in Pasadena, California, that serves the finance industry.
 He is also working on his Doctorate of Business Administration degree at the Manchester Business School at the University of Manchester in England.
 Prior to VantageILM, Kyle spent time as a management consultant in investment banking and as CEO of an ad agency, among other adventures.
 He received his MBA from Pepperdine University.